 The square in Buddhism symbolises being earthbound.
 However, when placed inside a circle (which symbolises eternal whole) – together they represent the connection between the human and the divine.

-Now triangles are an interesting shape as they can be viewed differently depending on if their sides are equal or different in length, whether they are sitting on their base or unstable when not.
-Triangles have energy and power associated with them as they can point out direction, depending on where their base is placed.
-Triangles can give a feeling of action, tension or even aggression.
-On the one hand, they can symbolise strength while on the other, conflict.
+Now triangles are an interesting shape as they can be viewed differently depending on how they are positioned.
+The meaning of these shapes can differ significantly which makes them an interesting shape to use in design.
+If the triangles sides are equal or positioned on their base, they feel more balanced.
+If their sides have different lengths or are positioned on a point they can feel unstable or represent a level of conflict.
+Triangles have energy and power as they can point out direction and they can give a feeling of action, tension or even aggression.
+On the one hand, they can symbolise strength while on the other hand they can represent conflict.

 Triangles are seen as more of a masculine shape.
 Power, progression, purpose and direction are all represented by the triangle.
 We see triangles in pyramids and arrows, not to mention their religious connections especially to the holy trinity.
-Triangles are great shapes to represent The Ruler, The Explorer or The Hero brand personalities.
+Triangles are great shapes to represent The Rebel, The Magician, The Ruler, The Explorer or The Hero brand personalities.

 The triangle when balanced is the symbol for justice, science and religion.